ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 Once a statement is made, it is intended to be immutable and non-repudiable, so making it twice should not lead to any particular issues.
 There could be issues at the payload level (for instance, the statement "it is raining" may true when first submitted but not when replayed), but being payload-agnostic implementations of SCITT services cannot be required to worry about that.

-If the semantic content of the payload are time dependent and susceptible to replay attacks in this way then timestamps MAY be added to the protected header signed by the Issuer.
+If the semantic content of the payload are time-dependent and susceptible to replay attacks in this way then timestamps MAY be added to the protected header signed by the Issuer.

 #### Message Deletion Attacks

 Once registered with a Transparency Service, Registered Signed Statements cannot be deleted.
 Thus, any message deletion attack must occur prior to registration else it is indistinguishable from a man-in-the-middle or denial-of-service attack on this interface.

-# TODO

-TODO: Consider negotiation for Receipt as "JSON" or "YAML".
-TODO: Consider impact of media type on "Data URIs" and QR Codes.

 # IANA Considerations

-## Well-Known URI for Issuers

-The following value is requested to be registered in the "Well-Known URIs" registry (using the template from {{RFC8615}}):

-URI suffix: issuer
-Change controller: IETF
-Specification document(s): RFCthis.
-Related information: N/A

 ## Well-Known URI for Transparency Configuration